 *Application deadlines are the same for both domestic and international applicants

-The GRE is optional for admission consideration for the Fall 2022 admission cycle.
-This waiver applies to both the PhD and MS admission.
+The GRE is optional for admission consideration for the Spring 2023 and Fall 2023 admission cycles.
+This waiver applies to both the PhD and MS programs.

 All graduate programs in Statistics require an applicant to have obtained, or will have obtained by date of enrollment, a minimum of a 4 year post-secondary degree from an accredited institute as recognized by the Graduate College.